Preparing to install the Monitor BI Server

 TCP 7710 DMZ → LAN Used for updating the BI server.

-TCP 8001 DMZ → LAN Used by the BI Server for communication with the application server (the Monitor server).
+TCP 8001 DMZ → LAN Used by the BI server server for communication with the application server (the Monitor server).

-TCP 443/80 Internet → DMZ Used for communication between the BI clients and the BI server.
-Port 443 is used for SSL, port 80 is used otherwise.
+TCP 443/80 Internet → DMZ Used for communication between BI clients and the BI server.
+Port 443 is used by SSL; port 80 is used otherwise.

 Windows firewall in the application server (the Monitor server)